Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Introduction

-In this work, we push the boundaries of NNQMC by boosting both its efficiency and accuracy through integration with local pseudopotentials.
-This framework addresses critical challenges in NNQMC calculations for systems involving transition metals, as well as elements not traditionally considered heavy, such as period-3 elements.
-As key applications, we investigate iron-sulfur clusters, simulating different valence states and verifying the magnetic coupling constants.
+In this work, we scale NNQMC to much larger, strongly correlated systems through integration with local pseudopotentials~\cite{bachelet1989novel, foulkes1990pseudopotentials}.
+This approach achieves significantly faster NNQMC workflows than all-electron or semilocal-pseudopotential calculations without any accuracy compromise for relevant chemical observables.
+High-quality local pseudopotentials are already available for a number of transition metals~\cite{bennett2022high, ichibha2023locality}; here we expand this coverage to three period-3 elements, phosphorus, sulfur and chlorine, demonstrating their effectiveness for light main group elements.
+Additionally, this newly constructed local pseudopotential also enables us to study large iron-sulfur clusters, simulating different valence states and verifying the magnetic coupling constants.
 Moreover, this technique can be seamlessly integrated with previous methological advances to further extend the applicability of NNQMC.
-Therefore, the integration of local pseudopotentials truly unlocks the potential of NNQMC, much like pseudopotentials' critical role in helping density functional theory and first principles simulation take flight~\cite{bachelet1982pseudopotentials, vanderbilt1990soft}.
+Taken together, these findings show that integrating local pseudopotentials can unlock the potential of NNQMC, especially as they extend to more elements in the future.
+This is also much like pseudopotentials' critical role in helping density functional theory and first principles simulation take flight~\cite{bachelet1982pseudopotentials, vanderbilt1990soft}.